-I am professionally interested in game development, robotics, embedded systems, automation, and using technology to make the world a better place.
+I am professionally interested in game development, robotics, embedded systems, and using technology to make the world a better place.
 I also have a wide variety of hobbies.

 Please feel free to contact me via Twitter or email; I try to answer all emails and tweets I receive.

 I'm currently seeking new contracts as a Unity3D simulation and game developer.
 I have over 3 years of experience working with C# in Unity3D targeting Windows, OS X, and iOS.
 References are available.

 As a technology generalist, I've worked with Virtual Reality, Augmented Reality, computer vision, robotics, electronics, start-up business development, website design, on-site tech suport, manufacturing automation, and more.
 I invite you to contact me if you're looking for a strong team member without tunnel vision.

 Check out my github account for my current public projects!